 Lake Tech is a tobacco free institution.
 The use of tobacco products of any kind, including e-cigarettes, is not permitted at any Lake Tech location.
 This includes the parking lots.
 Smoking is strongly discouraged as it reflects on the health care profession.
 Smoking during clinical hours, in the clinical setting or on clinical properties will not be tolerated.
 Also, the smell of cigarette smoke on a uniform can be offensive.
 Students whose uniforms smell of cigarette smoke will be sent home from the clinical area.
-Gum chewing is not allowed in class, clinical or lab experiences.
-NOTE: There is to be no gum chewing in any computer lab.
+Gum chewing is not allowed in class, clinical, lab experiences or computer lab.